 XenArmor PDF Password Protector Pro is very easy to use.

 Please follow simple steps to protect your PDF file

-- First, select single PDF file or folder
+- First, select type of operation (single file or folder)

 - Next drag & drop or select your PDF file/folder using browse button